jorgebucaran/hyperapp/README.md

 )
 ```

 If you don't know all the attributes that you want to place in a component ahead of time, you can use the [spread syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_operator).
-Note that Hyperapp components can return an Array of elements as in the following example.
+Note that Hyperapp components can return an array of elements as in the following example.
 This technique lets you group a list of children without adding extra nodes to the DOM.

 ```jsx
 const TodoList = ({ todos, toggle }) =>